mdfnam/QnA/Kinds of Words in Arabic.md

 # Kinds of Words in Arabic

 ## Components of the Arabic Language
-- **Lafz `لَفْظ`:** It specifically refers to a single word or a single utterance.
+- **Lafz `لَفْظ`:** It specifically refers to a single word or a single utterance (it denotes every sound produced by the tongue).
 These utterances can be further divided into two categories based on whether they convey meaning or not: Muhmal and Mawdu.
 - **Muhmal `مُهْمَل`:** Refers to meaningless words that do not carry any meaning.
 Because we are studying the Quran in which there is no meaningless word present, therefore, we will not study them.
 - **Mawdu `مَوْضُوع`:** Refers to meaningful words that carries meaning.
 Our main focus during our studies will be on these words.
 - **Mufrad `مُفْرَد`:** Refers to a single word.